West Virginia vs. Virginia College Basketball Predictions & Picks - November 22

 West Virginia Performance Insights

-- West Virginia scored 76 points per game and gave up 70.9 last season, ranking them 74th in the country on offense and 204th on defense.
+- Last season, West Virginia was 74th in college basketball offensively (76 points scored per game) and 204th defensively (70.9 points allowed).

-- The Mountaineers were 201st in the nation in rebounds per game (31.4) and 53rd in rebounds allowed (29) last season.
+- The Mountaineers were 201st in college basketball in rebounds per game (31.4) and 53rd in rebounds allowed (29) last season.

-- At 13 assists per game last year, West Virginia was 179th in the nation.
+- At 13 assists per game last year, West Virginia was 179th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.